chuayhhh/SC1015-Mini-Project/README.md

 SMOTE was applied to balance the number of Charged Off loans (minority class) with Fully Paid loans during training, significantly improving recall performance on default prediction.

 ## 3. Conclusion:
-   - Random Forest with SMOTE and Class Weighting delivered the best balanced performance (accuracy ~81%, recall on Charged Off ~81%).
+   - K-Nearest neighbour with SMOTE delivered the best balanced performance.
    - Business Loans exhibited a notably higher default rate (~30%) and should be considered for stricter lending policies or risk premiums.
    - Applicants with high Income-to-Loan Ratios tend to have better repayment behavior — ideal for targeted marketing or pre-approval campaigns.
    - Including behavioral features like recent spending or repayment patterns (e.g., late payments, transaction trends) could boost model performance and stability.